zuraizm/WordsFactory/README.md

 Getting Started

 To use WordsFactory, simply clone the repository, install the required dependencies, and run the script.
 Follow the prompts to input the required information, and the script will generate a list of words based on your input.

+License

+WordsFactory is licensed under the MIT License, which means it is free to use, modify, and distribute.

+Contributing

+If you'd like to contribute to WordsFactory, please fork the repository and submit a pull request with your changes.
+We welcome contributions and suggestions for improving the script.

+Disclaimer

+WordsFactory is intended for educational and research purposes only.
+It should not be used for malicious activities such as password cracking or unauthorized access.
+Use this script responsibly and in accordance with applicable laws and regulations.